Use your My Parking Account to:

 - Reserved A permit parking spaces from 4 p.m. to 6 a.m.
 Monday through Friday and all day on the weekend.

 To ensure there is parking for commuter students, you should park in white-lined spaces only when the yellow-lined spaces are unavailable.
-You cannot park in residential parking lots.
+Residential lots are for students only; spaces can be used except for those marked as restricted (e.g., visitor spaces, ADA accessible spaces, spaces marked reserved, or for university vehicles).
 Faculty assigned to teach a class at the Honors Community can use the spaces next to the building.
-To access Lots 8 and 13, you need a valid permit or a Wright1 Card to enter.
-Your access to those lots will activate the day after you purchase your permit.
-Annual passes are activated the week following December Commencement.

-New A permits are being issued.
-Only employees who are employed full time on campus and have not retired are eligible to renew or purchase an A permit.
-A permit holders follow the same guidelines as B permit holders except they can park in designated reserved spaces within assigned lots.
+A permits are only available on an annual basis.
+Holders of A permits may park in either Reserved or non-restricted yellow-lined spaces.
+Only employees who are employed full-time on campus and have not retired are eligible to renew or purchase an A permit.
+A permit holders follow the same guidelines as B permit holders, except that they can park in designated reserved spaces within assigned lots.
 A permit parking spots are open to anyone who has a valid employee B permit from 4 p.m. to 6 a.m. on weekdays and at any time on weekends.
 A permit holders cannot park in other spaces marked restricted, such as spaces reserved for visitors, people with disabilities, or spaces marked for university vehicles.